Published on 25 October 2021

 Have glaucoma.

-• Substance abuse history, recreational drug use, or a history of alcoholism or drug addiction.
+• Substance abuse history, recreational drug use, or alcoholism or drug addiction.

 • Take medications, including herbal remedies, over-the-counter medications, and medications you buy without a prescription.